The 2025 government shutdown is the longest in US history

 What is Congress debating?

-House Republicans and Democrats have each proposed budget resolutions, both of which have been voted down in the Senate.
+House Republicans and Democrats each proposed budget resolutions prior to the shutdown, both of which were voted down in the Senate.

-The Republican-sponsored bill would fund the government until November 21, keeping most program spending at 2025 levels while extending some health and veterans services programs.
+The Republican-sponsored bill would have funded the government until November 21, keeping most program spending at 2025 levels while extending some health and veterans services programs.

-The Democratic-sponsored bill features healthcare provisions, including an extension of the premium tax credit, that would raise both the number of people with insurance and the federal deficit.
-It also includes provisions limiting the White House’s control over appropriated funding.
+The Democratic-sponsored bill featured healthcare provisions, including an extension of the pandemic-era premium tax credit expansion, that would raise both the number of people with insurance and the federal deficit.
+It also included provisions limiting the White House’s control over appropriated funding.

-Both bills would increase funding for security for government officials.
+Both bills would have increased funding for security for government officials.

 Around 8% of Americans are uninsured.